 - Cheaper – During Rome peak season hotels can get expensive!
 Travelling in Winter aka Rome off peak season means you can find some great deals on Rome hotels in Winter.

 - Festivities – If you are visiting Rome in November or December you will be lucky enough to see Rome as it gets into the festive Christmas spirit!
 Christmas in Rome is a magical place and is a great reason to visit Rome in Winter.
+And if you are visiting at this time be sure to check out our guide to what to wear in Rome in December post.

 - Moderate Winter Temperatures – now don’t get me wrong it isn’t hot in Rome during Winter – you will need a coat, hat and boots etc however by comparison to other great Winter break city destinations like Stockholm, Rome’s temperatures are far more moderate – for more information see below.